Caregiver stress is real. No lie, right? But if you don’t overcome the intense caregiver stress, it’s also dangerous!

 - Saving my mental energy to find a long-term caregiving solution

-So, remember these suggestions:
+So, again, in closing, remember these suggestions:

 - Share duties